batmanlab/BayesComBat/README.md

 # Usage

 There are three functions used to harmonize data with BayesComBat.
 First, `infer` performs the Bayesian inference and saves MCMC objects in outdir.
 This is the longest step.
-The inference+save samples should be divided into iterations using `num_iterations` to prevent memory errors from saving large sample files.
+The inference+save samples steps should be divided into iterations using `num_iterations` to prevent memory errors from saving large sample files.

 ```python
 from BayesComBat import hamonize